gkdsn-com/studionari/_projects/positiva.md

   - type: _section_text
     size: one
     meaningful: text block 2
-    textOne: "## **Our concept, *“Music as Medicine”* took heed from the idea of music having healing properties, whilst riffing off Positiva’s famous pharma-esque ‘plus’ symbol.
+    textOne: "## Our concept, *“Music as Medicine”* took heed from the idea of music having healing properties, whilst riffing off Positiva’s famous pharma-esque ‘plus’ symbol.
 This was reflected in the redrawn minimalistic and medicinal take on their original logotype, including the ‘plus’ alongside as a visual motif, rather than the previous container shape.
-The visual language also took on a medicinal aesthetic, with paired back typography and a refreshed more vibrant take on their hallmark blue.**"
+The visual language also took on a medicinal aesthetic, with paired back typography and a refreshed more vibrant take on their hallmark blue."
   - type: _section_image
     size: fill
     image: /assets/uploads/positiva-page-layout-02.jpg